-P2F.5 Highway visibility splays no less than 2.4m x 59m shall be provided to each side of the site access where it meets the highway, and shall be in broad compliance with the indicative site access drawings given in Policy Maps 2F.1 -9.
+P2F.5 In the case of allocated sites, highway visibility splays no less than 2.4m x 59m shall be provided to each side of the site access where it meets the highway, to be maintained free from any obstruction exceeding 0.6m above the level of the adjacent highway carriageway, and shall be in broad compliance with the indicative site access drawings given in Policy Maps 2F.1 to 2F.9.
+P2F.6 In the case of any non-allocated sites that come forward, highway visibility splays shall be in accordance with the most up to date version of Norfolk County Council's document 'Safe Sustainable Development' and the Department for Transport's 'Manual for Streets'.